 BrainBox World History

-For any parents with an 8-year old in their classroom, this is the perfect method for you to teach them about history and the world.
-Your 8-year old can play this great game and learn fun facts about the world and what nations did throughout history.
+For any parents with an 8-year-old in their classroom, this is the perfect method for you to teach them about the history and the world.
+Your 8-year-old can play this great game and learn fun facts about the world and what nations did throughout history.
 BrainBox World History helps develop memory skills and an understanding of historical analysis at such young ages.
 Watch this fun explainer video.
 It reviews the USA game and not the World History Game, but it will give you a good idea of what is inside the box and how to play the game.